skovy/skovy.dev/content/blog/separating-webpack-from-the-rails-asset-pipeline/index.md

 ---

-Years ago, if generating a new Rails app, the out-of-the-box setup for writing implementing client-side functionality was CoffeeScript.
+Years ago, if generating a new Rails app, the out-of-the-box setup for writing client-side functionality was CoffeeScript.
 This CoffeeScript was then transpiled by the [Rails Asset Pipeline](https://guides.rubyonrails.org/asset_pipeline.html) to vanilla JavaScript for use in the browser.

-This worked great at the time, especially when creating a server-rendered app and sprinkling on a bit of additional functionality only when needed.
-However, consumer products and the world of JavaScript moves fast.
-Today we have tooling and technology like webpack, TypeScript, React, CSS Modules and patterns for building more dynamic consumer applications like single page applications.
+This worked great at the time, especially when creating a server-rendered app and sprinkling on a bit of additional functionality only when needed on the client.
+However, consumer products and the world of JavaScript have evolved quickly.
+Today we have tooling and technology like webpack, TypeScript, React, CSS Modules and patterns like client side routing and single page applications.

 These tools were either in their infancy or didn't exist at all when generating a new Rails app several years ago.
-How do you get these to work within a Rails app?
+How can these be leveraged in an existing Rails app?

 ## Transitioning to a new frontend stack

-In 2016, we started to "modernize" our frontend stack at Handshake to enable us to build the necessary product experience and scale with our growing engineering team.
+In 2016, Handshake started to "modernize" the frontend stack and introduce React, TypeScript and webpack to build the necessary product experience and scale with the growing engineering team.

 At the time, the build tool of choice was webpack.
 However, the application was almost entirely server-rendered with additional functionality added on with